The 8 Best Kid's Tablets

 video play icon

-This wiki has been updated 40 times since it was first published in April of 2015.
+This wiki has been updated 41 times since it was first published in April of 2015.
 Your child can have fun while learning math, reading, spelling, and more with something from our selection of tablets for kids.
 And, of course, when all the "work" is done, many can also let them watch movies and TV shows, listen to music, and play games.
 We've included a good variety of models and ranked them by their educational capabilities, parental controls, and performance.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Apple iPad 10.2